georgewallace/elasticsearch/docs/reference/data-analysis/aggregations/search-aggregations-bucket-datehistogram-aggregation.md

 ]
 ```

+%  TESTRESPONSE[skip:no setup made for this example yet]

 Increasing the offset to `+20d`, each document will appear in a bucket for the previous month, with all bucket keys ending with the same day of the month, as normal.
 However, further increasing to `+28d`, what used to be a February bucket has now become `"2022-03-01"`.

 $$$datehistogram-aggregation-offset-example-28d$$$